UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 where:

-- **URI-scheme** is the protocol used to transmit the request.
-For example `http` or `https`.
+- **URI-scheme** is the protocol used to transmit the request, for example `http` or `https`

-- **URI-host** is the domain name or IP address of the server where the REST service endpoint is hosted.
-For example: `management.frn00006.azure.ukcloud.com`.
+- **URI-host** is the domain name or IP address of the server where the REST service endpoint is hosted, for example: `management.frn00006.azure.ukcloud.com`

-- **resource-path** is the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources.
-For example: `/subscriptions` is the resource path to obtain information about Azure Stack Hub subscriptions.
+- **resource-path** is the resource or resource collection, which may include multiple segments used by the service in determining the selection of those resources, for example: `/subscriptions` is the resource path to obtain information about Azure Stack Hub subscriptions

-- **query-string** provides additional parameters, such as the API version or resource selection criteria.
+- **query-string** provides additional parameters, such as the API version or resource selection criteria

     >[!NOTE]
     > For Bash, you can add the **query-string** to the end of the request URI following a question mark.
 For example, to specify use of a specific API version: `https://management.frn00006.azure.ukcloud.com/subscriptions?api-version=2017-12-01`. <br>For PowerShell, you can provide a **query-string** in the **-Body** parameter hash table.
 For example: `-Body @{"api-version" = "2017-12-01"}`.